 At the pack-level we go camping at least twice a year usually to one of the two Atlanta area scout camps: Camp Bert Adams in Covington or Camp Woodruff in Blairsville.
 The Friday to Sunday camping is full of activities, often including shooting sport events, hiking, gaga ball, kickball, fishing, a campfire program, and of course great campfire food!
 The pack provides equipment for handling the cooking, along with bulk purchasing the food.
 The fee to cover the food and activities is typically $20 to $50 per attendee.
 Families are responsible for their tent, sleeping bag, and personal items and the pack will guide new families on what to purchase and bring.
 Personal camping equipment lasts many years.
 For 3rd, 4th and 5th grade scouts, there is typically one additional special camping opportunity in the year.
 Finally, there are numerous weekend and week-long summer camping options!
 While camping is optional, it is highly encouraged and the pack will help demystify it!

-Scouting packs are entirely volunteer-run.
-Adults of scouts help in a variety of ways whether as a formal leader at the pack-level (such as cubmaster, committee chair, treasurer, fundraising, quartermaster, grubmaster), den-level (den leader, assistant den leader), or informally as they are able (organizing special events, sharing their knowledge with scouts).
+Adults of scouts help in a variety of ways and we ask for every parent to contribute in some small way like helping set up or take down events.
+There are many options though whether as a formal leader at the pack-level (such as cubmaster, committee chair, treasurer, fundraising, quartermaster, grubmaster), den-level (den leader, assistant den leader), or informally as they are able (organizing special events, sharing their knowledge with scouts).

 Yes!
 Most new scouts join between May and August as Cub Scouts aligns to the school year, but scouts may join any time during the year.
 Fees will be pro-rated.
 Scouts are able to catch up on advancement for their grade any time during the school year.
 Cub Scout advancement resets each school year for the scout's current grade, and a cub scout can jump into the program at any time at their grade level.
 Previous ranks do not need to be earned in Cub Scouts.